What is Shared Hosting

 Databases

-Usually the number of databases is determining the number of websites.
+Usually, the number of databases is determining the number of websites.
 That is, on average, one site is using one database.
 Of course, this is not always the case and some websites are using more databases but this is, obviously, related to more resources.

 Some shared hosting plans are less restrictive database-wise.
-Yet, when it comes to database restrictions, it is important to know that when you optimize your database usage – making the minimal amount of requests, and to the minimal amount of databases, you are, of course, saving the resources for everyone else on the server.
+Yet, when it comes to database restrictions, it is important to know that when you optimize your database usage – making the minimal amount of requests, and the minimal amount of databases, you are, of course, saving the resources for everyone else on the server.
 But what is more, this way your website will be faster, and people will be more likely to stay more time on it.

-Thus, limiting your database usage, helps not only everyone on the server – leaving more resources to be shared, but helps your website performance.
+Thus, limiting your database usage helps not only everyone on the server – leaving more resources to be shared, but helps your website performance.
 And the latter is crucial for online success.

 Conclusion